wildcards-world/blog/content/blog/welcome-to-wildcards/index.md

 Welcome to the world of wildcards!
 What on earth is wildcards?!

-> It’s a project started by friends to help generate sustainable and meaningful contributions toward endangered animal conservation.
+> It’s a project started by friends to help generate sustainable and meaningful contributions toward at risk animal conservation.

 So let’s quickly go through some of the main questions you may have right now…